whowechina/voltex_pico/README.md

 5. Time to install keycaps to the stabilizer.
 It's simple, just look at the pictures.
 You can apply some thin poron pads to dampen the keycap noise, but it's not necessary.
 Some lubricant can be applied to the lever shaft, this makes the movement smoother.
    <img src="doc/assemble_keycap.jpg" width="40%"> <img src="doc/assemble_keycap2.jpg" width="40%"> <img src="doc/assemble_keycap3.jpg" width="80%">

 6. Put on the support and the panel.
 Use M3\*(8mm-10mm) screws to fix the base.
+Leave the two screws on the wing base empty for now.

-7. Put on the wing bases, use M2\*(8mm-10mm) screws to fix them to the wing cover (see the picture for M2 screws).
+7. Put on the wing covers (which already have knobs on them), use M2\*(8mm-10mm) screws to fix them to the wing cover (see the picture for M2 screws).
 And use M3\*(8mm-10mm) screws on the remaining screw holes (one at each side).
-You can apply some silicone pads, they don't look nice but they prevent the controller from sliding on the table.
+Apply silicone pads, they don't look nice but they prevent the controller from sliding on the table.
    <img src="doc/assemble_wing_m2.jpg" width="25%"> <img src="doc/assemble_pads.jpg" width="70%">

 8. Congratulations!
 You have finished the assembly.